kubernauts/tk8/README.md

 ## Usage

-Since there are different target platforms with the TK8 CLI and we have described these separately in detail in the documentation, we would like to give you just one example using AWS.
+Since there are different target platforms with the TK8 CLI, we have described these separately in detail in the documentation.
+But we would like to give you just one example using AWS.

 Download the executable file for your operating system from the Release section or build your own version with the `go build` command.

 Create a separate folder and store the executable file there, a configuration file is also required.
 This file can be found under the name config.yaml.example.
 Enter here the necessary parameters for your cluster as well as the AWS CLI Key and the Secret.
-Additionally you should put your AWS credentials in the environment variables because parts of the CLI (EKS cluster) need them there.
+Additionally you should put your AWS credentials in the environment variables because parts of the CLI (EKS cluster) needs them there.

 `export AWS_SECRET_ACCESS_KEY=xxx`
 `export AWS_ACCESS_KEY_ID=xxx`